10 Super Ways People Saved Money When It Wasn’t Their Initial Goal

 Various reasons were given for quitting eating out.
 One commented, “I stopped eating out because I’m lazy and don’t feel like leaving the house in the evening once I’ve changed into sweats.”

 Another had less choice when they moved from the city to a rural area, and she said, ” I didn’t have easy access to foods I love.
-I learned how to make my fave foods and started buying in bulk because stores were so far away.
+I learned how to make my favorite foods and started buying in bulk because stores were so far away.
 I now grind or slice my meats and make almost everything I eat.
 We didn’t buy premade food and had super delicious food that was a fraction of the cost.
 I also ended up starting a food business.”

 9. Grocery Pickup or Delivery